 Tine Thing Helseth (Trumpet)

-Tine Thing Helseth, 28, is from Norway and started to play the trumpet at the age of 7.
+Tine Thing Helseth, 28, is from Norway and started to play trumpet at the age of 7.
 She is one of today’s leading trumpet soloists.

 Recent engagements include her BBC Proms concerto debut at the Royal Albert Hall in the London premiere of Matthias Pintscher’s Chute d’Étoiles for two trumpets and orchestra with the BBC Scottish Symphony Orchestra; her acclaimed debut at London’s Wigmore Hall; the world premiere of Bent Sørensen’s Trumpet Concerto with the Bergen Philharmonic, and further performances with the Gothenburg Symphony and Copenhagen Philharmonic orchestras; her recital debut at the Lucerne Festival; and performances with London’s Philharmonia Orchestra at the Windsor Festival and the BBC Philharmonic Orchestra at Perth Festival.